 It has been Rob's dream to have the opportunity to cover all of his favorite childhood teams in Southern California.
 In nearly 25 years at ABC7, Rob has covered Super Bowls, NBA Finals, World Series, Stanley Cup Finals, & Championship Boxing.

 In 2016, Rob was inducted into the Southern California Sports Broadcasters Hall of Fame joining among others, his heroes Vin Scully, Chick Hearn, and Bob Miller.

-Rob's interests include music and singing, and he often uses that passion in his work.
+Rob's interests include golf, music and singing, and he often uses that passion in his work.
 He has written and recorded tributes for legendary Dodgers manager Tommy Lasorda and former Dodgers star Raul Mondesi.

 ABC7 Broadcast Center

 Sunland family's Christmas display pays tribute to boy who succumbed to tumor

 A touching Christmas display at a Sunland home urges support for St. Jude's children's hospital to honor a boy who succumbed to a brain tumor at age 7.

 UCLA softball coach Kelly Inouye-Perez inspiring new generation of AAPI athletes